contao/docs/docs/manual/installation/install-contao.en.md

 ### Creating Contao back end users

-Using the [Contao-Installtool](/en/installation/contao-installtool/) (Contao 4.13 LTS), you can create your back end user or the required information has to be entered directly in the Contao Manager (Contao 5.x).
+Using the [Contao Install Tool](/en/installation/contao-installtool/) (Contao 4.13 LTS), you can create your back end user or the required information has to be entered directly in the Contao Manager (Contao 5.x).

 Since Contao **4.10** you can use the following [command](/en/cli/user/) on the [command line](/en/cli/).